-1270 PHOTOGRAPHY I Gr 9-12 0.5 credit Prerequisite/Recommendation: None.
+1270 PHOTOGRAPHY I Gr 9-12 0.5 credit

 This class instructs students how to create photographs in an artistic form.
-Beginning with the understanding and use of the creative controls on a 35mm camera (may be borrowed from the art department), students will learn techniques for developing black and white film and making prints in the darkroom.
+Beginning with the understanding and use of the creative controls on your Cell Phone and a traditional 35mm camera (35 mm camera may be borrowed from the art department), Students will experience the darkroom photography process.
+Students will learn basic techniques for developing black and white film and making prints in the darkroom.
 Students will also become acquainted with cell phone photography techniques.
 Simple Photoshop techniques will be introduced.
+Students will learn about creating eye catching edits for social media content on various cell phone apps used in class.